 Term Definition Scale Range The range of measurements for an Analogue Value that can be represented by a numeric value.
-System Security Secondary Data Telemetered data required for effective market operation and power system security that is not Dispatch Data, High Resolution Data or System Security Primary Data .
-Examples include data required for: inputs to short term forecasting systems; and inputs to dynamic rating systems.
-Secure Network A communication network which is not accessible to third parties and meets the cyber security requirements outlined in section 4.4.2(b) to (d).
+Secondary System Security Secondary Data Telemetered data required for effective market operation and power system security that is not Dispatch Data, High Resolution Data or Primary System Security Primary Data.
+Examples include data required for: • inputs to short term forecasting systems; and • inputs to dynamic rating systems.
+Secure Private-Network A communication network which ; -is not accessible to third parties; and meets the cyber security requirements outlined in section 4.4.2 has back-up power supplies sufficient(b) to sustain operation for at least 10 hours following loss of external AC (alternating current) supply.(d).
 SOCI Act The Security of Critical Infrastructure Act 2018 (Cth).
 Status Indication The state of a device that has a finite number of discrete states.
 It includes switching and control indications and alarm conditions.
-Telecommunication Carrier A carrier as defined in the Telecommunications Act 1997 (Cth).
+Telecommunication Carrier A carrier as defined in the Telecommunications Act 1997 -(Cth).
 True Value True value of a measurement is a perfect measurement in an ideal world.
 It assumes zero measurement error in the measurement process, from the sensor to the measurement instrument.
 WAN Wide area network